 We are safe.
 This hotel has exercised diligent efforts to avoid a single case of COVID-19 since we arrived.
 All staff is required to wear face masks and gloves.
 All staff members live within the walls of the hotel.
-No one is allowed to clean our room or serve our meals, via room service, unless they’ve been living here for a minimum of three weeks.
+No one is allowed to clean our room or serve our meals via room service unless they’ve been living here for a minimum of three weeks.
 We are confined to the fourth floor except for those few times we’ll head downstairs to the reception desk to pay our bill.
 We haven’t been outdoors in six months.

 How are we emotionally impacted by home-free living?…

 Often, we’re asked, don’t you feel lost without “roots?”
-Our answer is simple from an old adage, “Home is where the heart is.”
+Our answer is simple from an adage, “Home is where the heart is.”
 And, although our hearts are filled with love for family and friends back in the US, as a couple, we have made anywhere we may be living, at any given time, our “home.”
 That premise prevents us from ever feeling lost and lonely in a home-free lifestyle.

-Most home-free retirees world travel tips include comments from those who spent their lives and careers in Minnesota, often leaving to spend their retirement in warmer climates.
+Most home-free retirees’ world travel tips include comments from those who spent their lives and careers in Minnesota, often leaving to spend their retirement in warmer climates.
 In most cases, they’ll purchase or rent a condo, house, or apartment in such states as Arizona, Florida, Texas, or Hawaii.
 Often, they’ll keep their original home and deal with the maintenance of having two homes.
 This didn’t appeal to us at all.

-The hardest time we’ve experienced has been during my recovery from open-heart surgery and now, six months in lockdown in a single hotel room.
+The most challenging time we’ve experienced has been during my recovery from open-heart surgery and now, six months in lockdown in a single hotel room.
 But, somehow, these two home-free retirees have managed to maintain emotional strength and resilience in the knowledge that in time, we’ll be on the move again.

 Will we ever settle down?…

-As we’re fast approaching our eight-year anniversary since we became home-free on October 31, 2012, we have no regrets from the most exciting adventures to this most recent mundane period, spending over six months in lockdown in Mumbai, India.
+As we’re fast approaching our eighth anniversary since we became home-free on October 31, 2012, we have no regrets from the most exciting adventures to this most recent mundane period, spending over six months in lockdown in Mumbai, India.